drftpd-ng/drftpd/README.md

 # FAQ

-- java.lang.Error: failed instanciating SAX parser
+- java.lang.Error: failed instanciating SAX parser<br />
 You did not setup JAVA and ANT correctly.
 Check if ANT and JAVA commands execute the right Java version

-- org.drftpd.exceptions.SSLUnavailableException: Secure connections to slave required but SSL isn't available You did not setup JAVA correctly.
+- org.drftpd.exceptions.SSLUnavailableException: Secure connections to slave required but SSL isn't available<br />
+You did not setup JAVA correctly.
 Check if the KEYTOOL is the one from your used Java version and if you generated and copyed the drftpd.key

-- Exception in thread "main" java.lang.UnsatisfiedLinkError: /..../libTerminal.so
+- Exception in thread "main" java.lang.UnsatisfiedLinkError: /..../libTerminal.so<br />
 You are likely trying to build on a x64 OS.
 Basically you will need to replace wrapper with a 64bit version, and java sdk 64bit .... and libTerminal.so has to be compiled for 64bit aswell.
 Search on libTerminal.so where you can test a few versions that people have uploaded on the forum (or compile your own).

 # Online Help